Victoria’s Secret’s Lorena Rae Wows In A Strapless Bikini In New Video

 Victoria’s Secret model Lorena Rae put her flawless body on show for a new video shared to her Instagram account.
-The stunning German beauty gave her 1.7 million followers a good look at her fit bikini body in a clip shared to Instagram this week as she shared a sneak peek behind the scenes at her latest swimwear shoot.
+The stunning German beauty gave her 1.7 million followers a good look at her fit bikini body this week as she shared a sneak peek behind the scenes at her latest swimwear shoot.

-In the clip, Lorena could be seen striking several very sultry poses in her strapless two-piece for the camera as she posed in front of the ocean during a professional bikini photo shoot on the Caribbean island of St. Barts.
+In the clip, Lorena could be seen striking several very sultry poses in her strapless two-piece for the camera in front of the ocean during a professional bikini photo shoot on the Caribbean island of St. Barts.

 The star — who walked her first Victoria’s Secret Fashion Show last year — posed right on the very edge of a balcony patio with the gorgeous blue ocean and a giant rainbow behind her.
 The picturesque scenery was even set off with a white boat on the water that sped off into the distance.

 The 25-year-old struck her first seductive pose as she sat down on a white mat on the floor.
-As she knelt down, the beauty adjusted the straps on her blue bikini bottoms which were high-waited to highlight her mile-long legs.
+As she knelt down, the beauty adjusted the straps on her blue bikini bottoms, which were high-waited to highlight her mile-long legs.

-Lorena then dove forwards as she leaned into her next pose.
+Lorena then dove forward as she leaned into her next pose.
 She kept her legs bent underneath her body as she stretched her arms out in front of her and let her brunette highlighted hair flow down around her face.

-The gorgeous model then changed things up to lay on her front facing the camera with her long legs stretched out behind her.
+The gorgeous model then changed things up by lying on her front and facing the camera with her long legs stretched out behind her.

 She revealed in the caption that she couldn’t believe the gorgeous scenery she was posing in front of and called her trip to tropical St. Barts “insane.”